vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

-# ECS Principles and Vision
+# ECS principles and vision

-## Performance by Default
+## Performance by default

 We want to make it simple to create efficient machine code for all platforms.

 We measure ourselves against the performance that can be achieved in C++ with handwritten highly optimized [simd](https://en.wikipedia.org/wiki/SIMD) intrinsics.